getwisp/webapps-list/README.md

-# List of websites that work in Android app WebApps
+# List of websites that work in the Android app WebApps

 - m.dict.cc
 - m.aliexpress.com